-RSCH take medical students from Southampton and St Georges Medical Schools.
+RSCH take medical students from Southampton and St Georges Medical Schools and physician associate students from the University of Surrey.
 We also welcome enquiries from medical students wishing to do elective placements here.

 Our St Georges students have Year 4 placements in Paediatrics and Year 5 placements in A&E, Critical Care Anaesthesia, and Surgery Assistantships.
 Our Southampton students have Year 5 placements in Paediatrics, Obstetrics and Gynaecology, Surgery and Medicine.